hybridly/hybridly/docs/guide/views-and-layouts.md

 </template>
 ```

-However, this technique has a drawback: when navigating between pages, the layout will be destroyed and re-mounted.
+However, this technique has a drawback: when navigating between views, the layout will be destroyed and re-mounted.
 This means you cannot have persistent state in it.

 ## Persistent layouts

 Persistent layouts are components that will not get destroyed upon navigation.
-Their state will be persisted when changing pages.
+Their state will be persisted when changing views.

 A persistent layout can be defined in two ways.
-You can use the `layout` attribute on the `template` element of the page component:
+You can use the `layout` attribute on the `template` element of the view component:

 ```vue
 <template layout="main">